VOX POPS CEREAL CHALLENGE

 The Foxtail mosaic virus (FoMV) has now overcome the limitations of existing carriers, or vectors, to enable a much greater range of proteins to be expressed in host plants.
 It uses an established and popular technique known as virus-mediated overexpression (VOX), reports a team of investigators led by Rothamsted Research.

-The team, which also includes Syngenta Technology in the US and Syngenta Crop Protection in Switzerland, selects genes from different organsims, including fungal pathogens, and transfers them into cereal crops.
+The team, which also includes Syngenta Technology in the US and Syngenta Crop Protection in Switzerland, selects genes from different organisms, including fungal pathogens, and transfers them into cereal crops.
 It then investigates the genes’ functions by studying the effects of the proteins that they express.
 The team’s findings are published in full in the August edition of Plant Physiology.

 “The development has stirred much interest among cereal pathologists around the world since preliminary findings began to emerge in early June,” says Kostya Kanyuka, a molecular plant pathologist at Rothamsted, who led the study and whose group specialises in state-of-the-art functional genomics.